Derek P. Claxton, PhD

 Assistant Professor, Molecular Physiology and Biophysics

-The Claxton laboratory is interested in the molecular processes that govern nutrient transport and metabolism in health and disease.
+The Claxton laboratory investigates the biochemistry and biophysics of membrane proteins that enable glucose and lipid metabolism.
+These proteins function as enzymes or transporters, and their dysfunction is linked to metabolic disease.
 Our primary target is glucose-6-phosphatase, which catalyzes the transport and hydrolysis of the intracellular glucose intermediate glucose-6-phosphate.
-The function of this multi-component enzyme is critical for hepatic glucose production and fine-tuning glucose-stimulated insulin secretion from pancreatic beta cells.
-Dysregulation is linked to hyperglycemia in diabetes, and missense mutations that cripple enzyme activity cause glycogen storage disease.
-Our goal is to define the structural and mechanistic basis of transport and catalysis using an integrated structural biology/biophysics approach that combines the power of computational methods with structure determination, EPR spectroscopy and biochemistry.
-The laboratory has an established collaboration with the O’Brien lab.
+The function of this multi-component system is critical for hepatic glucose production and fine-tuning glucose-stimulated insulin secretion from pancreatic beta cells.
+Dysregulation is linked to hyperglycemia in diabetes, and missense mutations that cripple enzyme activity cause glycogen storage disease type 1.
+Our goal is to define the structural and mechanistic basis of transport and catalysis using an integrated structural biology/biophysics approach that combines the power of computational methods with structure determination (cryoEM, crystallography), EPR spectroscopy and biochemistry.
+The laboratory has an established collaboration with the O’Brien lab, and is a member of the Center for Structural Biology and the Center for Applied Artificial Intelligence in Protein Dynamics.

 Recent publications: